hartenthaler/german-chancellors-presidents/issues/cache-wikidata-results.md

-# Cache Wikidata Results

-Cache the results fetched from Wikidata for one day to reduce the number of repeat calls.
+Cache results fetched from Wikidata for one day and use cache instead of calling Wikidata again.